KissLog-net/KissLog.Documentation/source/on-premises/azure/index.rst

-Azure
+Microsoft Azure
 ============================

-KissLog can be hosted on Azure.
+KissLog server can be hosted on Microsoft Azure.

 .. toctree::
    :maxdepth: 2